lisheld/MACK-Training-Scripts/readme.md

 ## Datasets

 We provide two training scripts for the two types of datasets tested.
-The "standard" dataset simulates Z' -> qq vs. q/g, while the JetNet dataset simlulates q(g) vs. W(Z).
+The "standard" dataset simulates Z' -> qq vs. q/g, while the JetNet dataset simulates q(g) vs. W(Z).
 The models are the same, but both require slightly different loading methods.

 ## Arguments

 ### Standard Dataset Model
 * label: The label added to the end of the model when saves
-* labeladd: ?
+* labeladd: Additional label to add when training classifiers
 * nSamples: The number of samples to consider in the dataset
-* warmLR: ?
-* LARS: ?
 * Adam: Whether or not to use the ADAM optimizer
 * LR: Sets the learning rate
+* decayEpochs: Number of epochs to decay with a cosine scheduler
+* warmLR: Number of epochs to use during warmup with a cosine scheduler
-* fLR: ?
+* fLR: Sets the epoch to end the cosine scheduler
+* LARS: Whether or not to try to use LARS optimizer
-* l2reg: ?
+* l2reg: Whether or not to use L2 regularization
 * nEpochs: Defines the number of epochs to train over
-* particles: Defines the number of particles in sample
+* particles: Defines the number of particles to use in each jet
-* decayEpochs: ?
 * batchSize: Defines the batch size for every epoch
 * redoPairs: Whether or not to remake pairs
-* negPairs: ?
+* negPairs: Oversampling factor to use when constructing negative pairs
-* posPairs: ?
+* posPairs: Oversampling factor to use when constructing positive pairs
 * noSigPairs: Whether or not to use signal MC data when making pairs
-* batchNorm: ?
+* batchNorm: Whether or not to use batch normalization
-* noTSNE: Whether or not to use the t-SNE method to reduce dimensions
+* noTSNE: Whether or not to produce a plot of the contrastive feature space using the t-SNE method
 * fineTune: Whether or not to fineTune (see paper)
-* DNN: ?
+* DNN: Whether or not to use a fully connected architecture (default is no which uses a GNN)
 * EMD: Defines the EMD cutoff for pairs
-* EMDNorm: ?
+* EMDNorm: Whether or not to use normalized or non-normalized EMD
 * patience: The number of epochs to employ EarlyStopping after
 * denseLayers: Dense layer architecture
 * projLayers: Projection layer architecture